 A world-class university

-The Times Higher Education World University Rankings 2022 rank the University of Oxford as the best university in the world for an impressive sixth consecutive year.
+The Times Higher Education World University Rankings 2023 rank the University of Oxford as the best university in the world for an impressive seventh consecutive year.

 Graduate study at Oxford

 There are over 13,000 graduate students at Oxford, forming half of the University’s overall student body.
 Graduate students are key to our academic community, and join our world-leading academics in tackling the most important questions we face today.